Ethics and Declarations of Interest

-Galway County Council has currently assigned the duties of Ethics Registrar to Ms. Jean Brann, County Secretary, by Chief Executive Order, under Section 173 of the Act.
+Galway County Council has currently assigned the duties of Ethics Registrar to Ms. Liadhan Keady, Administrative Officer, by Chief Executive Order, under Section 173 of the Act.
 The Ethics Registrar is responsible for the issue of the annual declaration forms to councillors and relevant employees.
 Nobody may hold this position for more than two years.

 The employees to whom Part 15 will apply are known as "relevant employees".
 They are: every employee holding a post with a maximum salary of at least the maximum salary for the time being of a senior executive engineer; every other employee who is assigned to perform functions under the Planning and Development Act 2000 and holds a post with a maximum salary of at least the maximum salary for the time being of a Senior Staff Officer (Grade 6), or for which the qualifications are wholly or in part professional or technical; any other employee or other person who is the holder of a position designated by order of the Manager under S167.

 Part 15 of the Local Government Act 2001 replaces the provisions contained in Part VII of Planning and Development Act 2000 regarding declaration/disclosure by local authority members and staff.
 However, any declarations furnished under that Planning Act (or under the old 1976 Planning Act) will stand until replaced by declarations under Part 15.